K

 CABO DE LA VELA

-A semi-desert peninsula, Caribbean trade wind, and a Wayuu indigenous community — Cabo de la Vela is the most remote kite destination in the Americas.
+A semi-desert peninsula on Colombia's La Guajira coast — Caribbean trade wind, the Wayuu indigenous community, and considered the most remote kite destination in the Americas.

 180+